apnadkarni/blt/man/graph.rst

 You can configure axes in many ways.
 The axis scale can be linear or logarithmic.
 The values along the axis can either monotonically increase or decrease.
-If you need custom tick labels, you can specify a Tcl procedure to format the label any way you wish.
+If you need custom tick labels, you can specify a TCL procedure to format the label any way you wish.
 You can control how ticks are drawn, by changing the major tick interval or the number of minor ticks.
 You can define non-uniform tick intervals, such as for time-series